osmcode/osmium-tool/man/osmium-apply-changes.md

 # OPTIONS

+-H, --with-history
+:   Update an OSM history file (instead of a normal OSM data file).
+Both
+    input and output must be history files.
+This option is usually not necessary, because history files will be detected from their file name suffixes, but if this detection doesn't work, you can force this mode with this option.

 -r, --remove-deleted
 :   Deprecated.
 Remove deleted objects from the output.
 This is now the
     default if your input file is a normal OSM data file ('.osm').